 Since the National Lottery launched in 1994, the legal age to buy a scratchcard and lottery ticket in the UK is 16.

-Age restrictions means that anybody aged 16 or over can play any National Lottery game – in store or online.
+These age restrictions meant that anybody aged 16 or over could play any National Lottery game – in store or online.

 In July 2019, Culture Minister Mims Davies, announced plans to increase the age from 16 to 18 for scratchcard players.

 The age of 18 is widely recognised as an age one becomes an adult, gaining full citizenship rights and the responsibilities.

 At present, all lotteries can be played from 16 – one of the very few age limits for gambling under-18 products.